JetBrains-Research/snakecharm/README.md

 # Support
 Contact me at roman.chernyatchik@jetbrains.com or post issues in [Issue Tracker](https://github.com/JetBrains-Research/snakecharm/issues)

+# FAQ:
+* If you get "Unimplemented substep definition" in all `*.feature` files, ensure:
+  * Not installed or disabled: `Substeps IntelliJ Plugin`
+  * Plugins installed: `Cucumber Java`, `Gherkin`

 # Development

 Pull requests are welcome.
 It is my side project, so I appreciate your help implementing plugin desired features.

-FAQ:
-* If you get "Unimplemented substep definition" in all `*.feature` files, ensure:
-  * Not installed or disabled: `Substeps IntelliJ Plugin`
-  * Plugins installed: `Cucumber Java`, `Gherkin`
+Release plugin:
+* Fix version in `build.gradle`
+* Fix since/until build versions in `build.gradle`
+* Fix change notes in `CHANGES` file
+* Use 'publishPlugin' task